julzaza/wildwitchherbs/_posts/2026-04-21-common-protection-rituals-mistakes.md

 An empty house is still an open house.

-If you want to understand which protection ritual actually fits your situation: whether you need to secure the threshold, clear something already settled, hold the boundary after removal, or choose long-term living protections, see the **[Household Protection: Witchcraft & Folk Ritual Guide](/home-protection-herbal-rituals-guide/)**.
+If you want to understand which protection ritual actually fits your situation, whether you need:
+- to secure the threshold
+- clear something already settled
+- hold the boundary after removal
+- choose long-term living protections

+See the **[Household Protection: Witchcraft & Folk Ritual Guide](/home-protection-herbal-rituals-guide/)**  to know exactly what to use and when.

 ---